How to Choose a Broom and Dustpan Set That Lasts

 Once the sweeping is done, you need a place to put your tools.
 A broom and dustpan set that’s easy to store will help keep your utility closet or pantry neat and organized.
 Many sets are designed so the broom handle can snap directly into the dustpan handle, creating one compact unit.
 Also, look for handles that have a hole at the top.
 This makes it simple to hang your set on a hook, keeping it off the floor and out of the way.
 Proper storage not only saves space but also helps protect the bristles and keep your cleaning accessories in great shape for longer.

-A Look at Popular Broom and Dustpan Sets
+Comparing the Most Popular Broom and Dustpan Sets

 Once you know what to look for, it’s helpful to see how different brands stack up.
 Let's walk through some of the most popular names in the cleaning aisle to see what they offer and how they compare.
 This will give you a clearer picture of the features available so you can find the perfect match for your home.

-Lola Products: Our Top Picks
+Lola Products: Our Favorites

 A great broom and dustpan set comes down to a few key details: a long handle to save your back, firm bristles that grab dirt effectively, and a dustpan that sits perfectly flat against the floor.
 We’ve designed our brooms with exactly that in mind.
 Our Angle Broom, for example, features sturdy bristles cut on an angle to easily reach into corners and along baseboards.
 The dustpan is built with a flexible rubber lip that conforms to the floor, so you won’t be left with that frustrating line of dust after you sweep.
 It’s all about making the job quicker and more comfortable, so you can get back to your day.